 - Shepard gets one in Mass Effect by the name of Conrad Verner.
 Paragon Shepard can let him down gently, Renegade Shepard can physically assault him.
 If the player doesn't have enough charm or intimidate points to do either of the above, he'll run off and get killed trying to prove himself.

 - In the sequel he shows up again and says that you assaulted him, due to a save error that assumes you took the Renegade option.
 Since that point he's taken to dressing in a replica of your armor and acting like you did in the first game with side quests and looting.
 If you manage to talk him down, he'll go back to a normal life; if you upset him, he'll fall into a sewage treatment plant's turbines.
-This bug gets referenced in Mass Effect 3, where if you took the Paragon route in Mass Effect 1, Conrad apologizes for having accused Shepard of pointing a gun at him (the Renegade option), saying he was just really stressed out at the time.
+This bug gets referenced in Mass Effect 3, where if you took the Paragon route in Mass Effect, Conrad apologizes for having accused Shepard of pointing a gun at him (the Renegade option), saying he was just really stressed out at the timenote

 - He shows up again in the final game, this time claiming that Cerberus is an ally of Shepard, and thus the galaxy.
 After being set straight, Conrad eventually reveals that he has a Stalker Shrine dedicated to Shepard.
 Additionally, you get a bit of background to the guy: when Shepard sarcastically asks if Conrad can help build an ancient dark-energy powered device to stop the Reapers, Conrad responds that he wrote his doctoral dissertation on xenotechnology and dark energy integration.
 Yes, you read that right; Conrad Verner is actually Dr. Conrad Verner.
 Later on, he Takes the Bullet meant for Shepard from an assassination attempt, possibly dying in the process, only surviving because another NPC that Shepard helped in the past replaced the bullets with blanks.

 - The Sims 1 has the Obsessed Fan, who while not quite evil can be a considerable annoyance to famous Sims.